lkoepsel/rasp-mDNS/README.md

 192.168.1.76 - - [11/Feb/2024 06:46:41] "POST / HTTP/1.1" 200 -
 ```
 ## Notes
-1. If the *Raspberry Pi* isn't connecting, it might be a problem with startup.
+1. If the *RPi* isn't connecting, it might be a problem with startup.
 Reconnect with the *Pi* locally, using an ethernet or serial connection and use `journalctl -b` to examine the startup log.
 Changing the *logging to DEBUG* in the *hello.py* application, might help as well.
-2.
+2. When using *RPi Imager* software, use *Shift-Ctrl-X* to bring up the options screen.
 ## Additional Raspberry Pi Research
 ## Links
 * [Use Network Manager to print everything about the Pi's Network Interface](https://www.raspberrypi.com/documentation/computers/remote-access.html#network-manager)